Radiation Dose in X-Ray and CT Exams

 To explain it in simple terms, we can compare the radiation exposure from one chest x-ray as equivalent to the amount of radiation exposure one experiences from our natural surroundings in 10 days.

-Following are comparisons of effective radiation dose with background radiation exposure for several radiological procedures described within this website:
+Following are comparisons of effective radiation dose in adults with background radiation exposure for several radiological procedures described within this website.

 |CENTRAL NERVOUS SYSTEM:|

 |Computed Tomography (CT)-Head||2 mSv||8 months|

 |Computed Tomography (CT)-Head, repeated with and without contrast material||4 mSv||16 months|